oktadev/okta-blog/_source/_posts/2023-05-18-spring-boot-angular-crud.md

 I hope this tutorial has helped you learn how to build secure Angular and Spring Boot apps.
 Using OpenID Connect is a recommended practice for authenticating full-stack apps like this one, and Auth0 makes it easy to do.
 Adding CSRF protection and packaging your Spring Boot + Angular app as a single artifact is super cool too!

-We've written some other fun Spring Boot, Angular, and JHipster tutorials.
-Check them out!
+We've written related tutorials about Spring Boot, Angular, and JHipster:

 - [Build a Simple CRUD App with Spring Boot and Vue.js](https://auth0.com/blog/build-crud-spring-and-vue/)
 - [Use React and Spring Boot to Build a Simple CRUD App](https://auth0.com/blog/simple-crud-react-and-spring-boot/)